-For this wedding, the couples' parents and grandparents walked down the aisle to "100 Years" by Five for Fighting, the bridal party walked to "You & Me" by Dave Matthews Band, the groom made guests laugh as he walked to "Back in Black" by AC/DC, and the bride glided down the aisle to "Always Be My Baby" by Mariah Carey.
-Photo by KingenSmith; Aisle Runner & Floral Design by HMR Designs
+For this wedding, the couples' parents and grandparents started walking down the aisle to the song "100 Years" by Five for Fighting, the bridal party walked to "You & Me" by Dave Matthews Band, the groom made guests laugh as he walked to "Back in Black" by AC/DC, and the bride walked to "Always Be My Baby" by Mariah Carey.
+Photo by KingenSmith; Floral Design by HMR Designs

-For this bride's Southern wedding, the bridal party walked down the aisle to "Landslide" by Stevie Nicks, and the bride to "When You Say Nothing At All," popularized by Keith Whitley and Alison Krauss.
+For this bride's Southern wedding, the bridal party took a walk down the aisle to "Landslide" by Stevie Nicks, and the bride to the song "When You Say Nothing At All," popularized by Keith Whitley and Alison Krauss.
 Photo by Vue Photography

 "We had a string quartet play contemporary music, including songs by John Mayer and The Beatles as guests found their seats.
 The bridal party walked in to 'Your Song' by Elton John and 'Forever Young' by Alphaville and Jay Z," shares the bride.
 "Joey walked in to 'Viva la Vida' by Coldplay, and I walked in to 'Sweet Child O' Mine' by Guns N' Roses."
 Photo by Aaron Delesie Photographer

-For this alfresco ceremony, family members walked down the aisle to "Can You Feel the Love Tonight" by Elton John and "Every Breath You Take" by The Police.
+For this alfresco ceremony, family members walked to their seats to The Lion King song "Can You Feel the Love Tonight" by Elton John and "Every Breath You Take" by The Police.
 Groomsmen sauntered down to "Stayin' Alive" by the Bee Gees and bridesmaids to "Just the Way You Are" by Bruno Mars.
 The bride's sister and maid of honor walked to "Stand By Me" by Ben E. King, flower girls and ring bearers to "All You Need Is Love" by The Beatles, and the bride with her father to another song by the famous band, "Here Comes the Sun."
 Photo by KT Merry Photography; Venue: The Breakers

 "A string quartet played on the bluff for the ceremony and welcomed our guests," shares the bride.
 "Crazy Love" by Van Morrison was selected for the prelude, and the song chosen for the bridal party processional was "This Will Be (An Everlasting Love)" by Natalie Cole.
 "Although we have a wide range of music taste, I went the traditional route and walked down the aisle to Pachelbel's 'Canon in D,'" she adds.
-Photo by Carasco Photography; Bridal gown by Ines Di Santo; Planning & Design by SQN Events
+Photo by Carasco Photography

-Following their First Look, Dana walked down the aisle with her parents to the sounds of their wedding song, "Til There Was You."
+Following their First Look, Dana walked with her parents to the sounds of their wedding song, "Til There Was You."
 Photo by Christian Oth Studio